Ollas Irrigation: An Ancient Method for Watering Plants

 Olla Care and Replacement

-You can also use a meter to monitor the moisture level in the soil around your plants.
-This can help you adjust your watering schedule and ensure that your ollas are providing the right amount of water to your plants.
+Use a meter to monitor the moisture level in the soil around your plants.
+This tool helps you adjust your watering schedule and ensures that your ollas deliver the right amount of water.

-With proper care and maintenance, your olla irrigation system can provide your plants with the water they need to thrive.
+When you use DIY ollas, follow the instructions carefully to install and maintain them properly.
+With consistent care and attention, your olla irrigation system supplies your plants with the water they need to thrive.

 Plant Selection for Ollas Irrigation